kavakai/Overlook-Hotel/README.md

 ## Instructions

+Click [HERE](https://kavakai.github.io/Overlook-Hotel/) to see the live site.

+Or...

 - clone down the repo to your machine.
     - run `git clone [remote-address]` in your repo
     - cd into your cloned repo